 - 2 tablespoon ghee

-- Transfer chana dal to a pressure cooker along with ginger, green chilli, salt and 2 cups of water.
+- Transfer chana dal to a pressure cooker along with ginger, green chili, cinnamon stick, star anise, salt and 2 cups of water.
 Stir to mix and close the lid of the pressure cooker.

 - Heat ghee in a heavy bottom pan.

-- Add the cumin seeds and saute for 10 second.
+- Add the cumin seeds and dry red chilies.
+Saute for 10 seconds.

 - Add the chopped spinach and spices.
-Stir to combine and cook for 1 – 2 minute or till the leaves become soft.
+Stir to combine and cook for 1 – 2 minutes or till the leaves become soft.

-- Serve Palak Chana Dal warm with chapati or paratha.
+- Serve Palak Chana Dal warm with chapati and mint raita.